Xeplosion/cs1440-proj0/doc/Plan.md

     *   For any bugs discovered, describe their cause and remedy.
     *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.

+I am going to look through the code and look for a bug causing the program to not run correctly.

 ## Phase 4: Deployment
 *(5% of your effort)*